Money-B

 Ronald Brooks, better known by his stage name Money-B, is an American rapper, best known for being a member of the funk and rap group Digital Underground.
 He is a member of Raw Fusion with DJ Fuze whom they had two albums, Live From the Styleetron and Hoochified Funk.
+He was featured on 2pac's 1993 single "I Get Around".

-He had a solo album named Talkin' Dirty which features Digital Underground released in 1999.
+He had a solo album named Talkin' Dirty which features Digital Underground, released in 1999.
+He contributed to the script and acted as himself for the Digital Underground portion of the 2017 Tupac Shakur biopic All Eyez on Me.

-Money-B contributed, edited the script and acted as himself for the Digital Underground portion of the 2017 Tupac biopic All Eyez on Me.
+His memoir, A D.U.
+Party Don't Stop: The Money B Story, is scheduled for release on October 13, 2026.